Outdoor Design Trends: 5 Ways to Heat Up Summer 2018

 5. Avoid Metal Outdoor Furniture

 In the past, wrought-iron has been a staple for many patios.
-However, with this year’s outdoor design trends, which focus on nature and natural colors, this material feels a little out of place and too industrial.
-Instead of wrought-iron, wire, or metal furnishings, go for a wicker or wood option.
+However, with outdoor designs that focus on nature, natural materials, and natural colors, this material can feel a little out of place and too industrial.
+In this case, go for a wicker or wood option instead of wrought-iron, wire, or metal furnishings.

 Wicker and wood furnishings create a more open and airy atmosphere on your patio.
 Plus, wicker and wood furnishings work well for all patio styles as both materials are easily adjustable.
 For example, wicker and wood are great additions to contemporary, coastal, or rustic outdoor spaces.